-The Call for Papers for LIBER’s 2019 Annual Conference in Dublin, from 26 to 28 June, is now open.
+The Call for Papers for LIBER’s 2020 Annual Conference in Belgrade from 24 to 26 June, is now open.

 - Research papers presenting theoretical solutions, with a clear illustration on how these solutions can be applied

-- Positions & opinions on some aspect of practice
+- Positions and opinions on some aspect of practice

 - Work-in-progress initiatives or pilot descriptions, sufficiently mature to warrant attention

 - Experiences and case studies specifying requirements, challenges or opportunities